POSTPONED

 Born in France, Paola Landolt trained in Lausanne, first in visual arts and singing, then in dramatic art at the École supérieure de théâtre les Teintureries.
 She has since performed in Switzerland and France in various theatrical and musical genres.
 She also writes for the stage.
 Her first show, entitled Il est temps d’être drunk about the life of the surrealist poet Robert Desnos, premiered in 2004 at the Théâtre Vidy-Lausanne.
 Since 2006, she has been writing and working regularly with her Lausanne colleagues from the company Qu’est-ce t’as toi?.
 Paola Landolt also accompanies and coaches many singers and groups, in order to refine, energize and/or highlight artists and projects.

-Born in Lausanne, David Deppierraz was first trained at the EPFL in Architecture and then at the University of Lausanne in Cultural Management.
-For more than 20 years, he has been involved in the creation, production and management of theatre and film projects as a set designer, scriptwriter and director.
-During his career, he has worked for various directors, theatres, museums and festivals while pursuing his personal work as a writer and director.
-From 2007 to 2014, he co-directs the street arts festival Le Castrum in Yverdon-les-Bains and, from 2008 to 2010.
-He is the artistic co-director of the Photo Event produced by the magazine l’Illustré.
-In 2018, as author, scenographer and project manager, he created the show Solstices as part of the Wheat and Bread Festival in Echallens.
+Born in Lausanne, David Deppierraz first trained in Architecture at EPFL, and then in Cultural Management at the University of Lausanne.
+He has been involved in the creation, production, and management of theatrical or cinematic projects as a scenographer, screenwriter or director for over 20 years.
+His career led him to work for various directors, theatres, museums, and festivals, while pursuing personal writing and directing work.
+From 2007 to 2014, he co-directed the street arts festival Le Castrum in Yverdon-les-Bains and, from 2008 to 2010, he was the artistic co-director of the arts event produced by the magazine L’Illustré.
+In 2018, he created the show Solstices as part of the Fête du Blé et du Pain in Echallens, as author, scenographer, and project manager.